Maximoolean/Client-Server-Shooter/README.md

 The game uses a simple client/server architecture and uses UDP for communicating data.

-Our networking script within the world and player files handles player connection, disconnection, creating seperate players, as well as updating all of those players variables such as position, rotation, etc.
+The networking script within the world and player files handles player connection, disconnection, creating seperate players, as well as updating all of those players variables such as position, rotation, etc.

 # Development Environment